harel-coffee/quat-auto/docs/source/getting_started.rst

 First you need to install the following requirements

-- python3 (>=3.5)
+- python3 (>=3.6.1)
 - pip3
 - ffmpeg (>=3.4.4)
+- poetry

-Install it, e.g. using your favorite package-manager, in case of Ubuntu 18.04 use:
+Install it, e.g. using your favorite package-manager, in case of Ubuntu >=18.04 use:

 .. code-block:: bash

     sudo apt install python3 ffmpeg python3-pip
+    pip3 install --user poetry

 Clone the `quat` repository, move inside the repository and then you can install `quat` using pip3 via:

 .. code-block:: bash

+    poetry build
-    pip3 install --user -e .
+    pip3 install dist/*.whl

-`--user` is for a user wide installation, where `-e` uses this repository as main folder, so changes inside here will be python-wide handled, if this is not required because the repository will be deleted later, just remove `-e` flag.
+Beside this you can also just use `quat` with the poetry tool.

 Hello `quat`